API-market/oreid-js/README.md

 [ORE ID](https://github.com/api-market/ore-id-docs) is a simple way to add OAuth login to your blockchain enabled app.

-Install this npm package as well as the related oreid-webwidget package:
+Install this npm package as well as the related oreid-webpopup package:

 ```
-yarn add oreid-js oreid-webwidget
+yarn add oreid-js oreid-webpopup

 ```